bytecodealliance/component-docs/component-model/src/design/components.md

 # Components

-Conceptually, a component is a self-describing unit of code that interacts only through interfaces instead of shared memory.
+Conceptually, a component is a self-describing WebAssembly binary that interacts only through interfaces instead of shared memory.
 Let's break down what each of these terms means: